ioBroker/ioBroker.javascript/README.md

 ```
 The attribute "shift" is the offset in minutes.
 It can be negative too, to define time before astro event.

-Following values can be used as attribut in astro-function:
+Following values can be used as attribute in astro-function:

 - sunrise: sunrise (top edge of the sun appears on the horizon)
 - sunriseEnd: sunrise ends (bottom edge of the sun touches the horizon)